labelbuddy/POEAHK/Warcries/README.md

 - **Random Delay Range**: The script uses random delays between 50ms and 150ms for each key press.
 You can adjust this range by changing the `Random, rand_delay_*` values for each key.
 - **Sequence Duration**: The **warcryseq** mode has a 5.5-second duration for the sequence, after which it resets.
 Adjust this by modifying the `SetTimer, SequenceResetTimer, 5500` line to your preferred value.

-## Dependencies

-- **AutoHotkey**: This script requires AutoHotkey to run.
-Download and install it from [AutoHotkey website](https://www.autohotkey.com/).

-## License

-This script is provided under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify and distribute it under the terms of this license.

-## Troubleshooting

-- **Script does not work in Path of Exile**: Ensure **Path of Exile** is the active window when running the script.
-- **Hotkeys not working**: Verify that **AutoHotkey** is installed correctly and that no other software is interfering with keypress events.